 Keith and Ryder moved from South Sandwich to the area now known as Sagamore and began building railroad cars.
 By the turn of the twentieth century, the Keith Car and Manufacturing Company had become one of the world’s largest manufacturers of railroad freight cars, extending two miles along the Scusset River.
 The Bournedale Iron Works grew too, as the primary supplier of iron fittings for the Keith cars.

-The glass works was located on the Cape, not for its sand but for its abundant forests that would fuel the furnaces and refractories.
+The glass works was located on the Cape for its abundant forests that would fuel the furnaces and refractories.
 By the time Bourne split from Sandwich in 1884, however, the upper Cape and Plymouth area had been stripped of most trees.

 Three of the earliest trails on Cape Cod still exist in Bourne as local roads.
 County Road, Sandwich Road, and Turpentine Road all appear on a 1627 map.
 Turpentine Road, which is now located within the military reservation, was named for a factory that produced pine tar products for shipbuilding and for refinement into turpentine.
 This company began operations in 1850 but disappeared along with the trees by 1900.

-Opening of the Cape Cod Canal in 1914 was undoubtedly the most significant event in Bourne’s history, but turned out to be of far less value to the Town than its promoters imagined.
+Construction of the Cape Cod Canal in 1914 was undoubtedly the most significant event in Bourne’s history, but turned out to be of far less value to the Town than its promoters imagined.
 The stated purpose of the canal was to provide a safe route for ships and barges carrying goods up and down the coast.
-The locals, however, welcomed the canal as a catalyst for new industrial development in the Monument and Scusset River valleys.
+The locals, however, welcomed the canal as a catalyst for new industrial development.

 Those houses were usually built on the upland areas.
 At that time only the poorest people lived right on the shore.
 One exception, and one of the smaller “cottages”, was Gray Gables, President Grover Cleveland’s summer white house.
 This house overlooked the canal and lasted until 1974 when, as a restaurant, it was destroyed by fire.
 Grover Cleveland also had his own railroad station, which still exists but has been relocated to a spot near the Aptucxet trading post.

-Bourne’s most recent historic era revolves around the military, which dominated the town’s economy and culture for nearly half a century beginning in 1933 when the Army began building Camp Edwards.
-The Massachusetts Military Reservation still occupies nearly 40 percent of Bourne’s land area and is home to the Massachusetts National Guard, the Coast Guard’s Air Station Cape Cod, an Air Force cyber security lab, and the Veteran’s Memorial Cemetery.
+Bourne’s most recent historic era revolves around the military, which dominated the town’s economy and culture for nearly half a century beginning in 1911 as a National Guard Training Center, and expanding in 1935 when the Army began building Camp Edwards.
+Joint Base Cape Cod still occupies nearly 40 percent of Bourne’s land area and is home to the Massachusetts National Guard, the Coast Guard’s Air Station Cape Cod, an Air Force radar facility and cyber security lab, and the Veteran’s Memorial Cemetery.

 The Massachusetts Maritime Academy moved to Buzzards Bay in 1949 and is now the largest state maritime academy in the country, conferring degrees in several marine related fields.
 It is also the first maritime academy to enroll women, who now comprise about 15% of its student body.

 Today Bourne is in a period of transition.
-Summer houses are being converted to year-round second homes or retirement homes.
-New housing is built to suburban standards for commuters to metropolitan Boston.
+Summer houses continue to be built, while others are being converted to year-round second homes or retirement homes.
+New subdivisions have been built to suburban standards for commuters to metropolitan Boston.
 The military presence is fading as the country’s strategic plans shift from soldiers to high-tech arms and equipment.
 Bourne is becoming a self-sustaining community of high-tech industries, local businesses, educational facilities, and homes.
 Our challenge today is to guide that transition so that the Town of Bourne, with its many villages, remains a delightful place to live and work.